roijo/app-C-PAC-brainlife.io/README.md

 ### Limitations

 #### Pipelines
 Currently this app only runs preconfigured pipelines.
 Please see the documentation for [Pre-configured Pipelines](https://fcp-indi.github.io/docs/latest/user/preconfig) to see the available pipelines.
-The default pipeline is [consistently erroring](https://github.com/FCP-INDI/app-C-PAC-brainlife.io/issues/2#issuecomment-702209732) at the moment.

 #### C-PAC version
 Currently this app only runs [the latest version](https://fcp-indi.github.io/docs/latest/user/release_notes/latest) of C-PAC.